LiaoLaurent/Stock-Prediction-Deep-Learning/README.md

 2. Obtain the limit order book data and place it in the specified directory.
 3. Generate the `.parquet` data file using the `process_and_combine_data` of `data_preprocessing.py`.
 4. Open the `main.ipynb` to train the models using the preprocessed data.

+# DeepLOB Model Training and Evaluation (`deeplob.ipynb`)

+This file (`deeplob.ipynb`) defines a Deep Learning model (DeepLOB), trains the model, and evaluates its performance for predicting short-term price movements.

+## Description

+### 1. DeepLOB Model Definition

+- **Defines the DeepLOB architecture:** The model implemented in this code is based on the paper:

+DeepLOB: Deep Convolutional Neural Networks for Limit Order Books Zihao Zhang, Stefan Zohren, and Stephen Roberts

+### 2. Model Training and Evaluation

+- **Implements the training loop:**
+  - Calculating loss (CrossEntropyLoss).
+  - Performing backpropagation and optimization using an optimizer (Adam or SGD).
+- **Hyperparameter optimization:** The script uses Optuna to optimize the model's hyperparameters (e.g., learning rate, number of layers, etc.) to improve performance.
+- **Evaluation:** Generating a classification report (precision, recall, F1-score) and creating a confusion matrix.
+- **Backtesting:** The script includes a basic backtesting procedure to simulate a trading strategy based on the model's predictions.